Wednesday, August 7, 2024

 e) median pay $65,000 a year versus $75,000 for nurses!

-I’m not trying to make a big pitch for PAs today.
+I’m not trying to make a big pitch for medical residents today.
 I am just using their extreme plight as an example of remuneration lost when labor has no wherewithal to defend itself with.
 Even trained medical doctors can be (will be) duped on payday if they lack bargaining punch.
 What can the rest of we unorganized expect?

 (I'm not sure why residents have no means to fight back – possibly feel trapped because that they suspend their education the moment they suspend their work – or perhaps stuck in the “social/cultural" calculus that they are in school and lucky to be getting paid any amount at all.
 When confronted with such deep “social/philosophical” questions ask myself: What would Jimmy Hoffa say? :-)